omdnaik/techspec-ai-agent/Prompt.md

+Your manual test just proved the root cause.
+When you ran load_parsers() directly, it loaded all 10 languages.
+But when the actual MCP server boots up, the logs ONLY say Initialized parsers for: python.
+​This means the MCP server initialization is explicitly passing a restricted language list to the loader, suppressing the Java parser we need.
+​1.
+Target the Server Boot Sequence: Look strictly in codebase_rag/mcp/server.py, codebase_rag/retrieval/code_retriever.py, or codebase_rag/graph/graph_updater.py (specifically inside their __init__ or startup functions).
+2. Find the Hardcoded Filter: Find where load_parsers() or the CodeRetriever / GraphUpdater class is being instantiated.
+You will find a hardcoded ['python'] list, a SupportedLanguage.PYTHON argument, or a default parameter overriding the languages.
+3. Fix It: Remove that restriction so it loads JAVA (or all available languages) during the actual mcp-server command execution."

 The MCP server is still booting up in Python mode.
 The terminal is literally printing the exact strings: Successfully loaded python grammar and Initialized parsers for: python.
 ​You missed the upstream orchestrator.
 Please execute the following search and replace:
 ​1.
 Grep the Logs: